 Continuation in the program is based on academic performance, teaching proficiency, personal and professional qualifications, and skills in communication arts and mathematics.
 Any student who does not achieve the level of competency necessary to continue in the program is placed on a semester of probation.
 During this probationary period, the student is prohibited from taking any courses in education.
 At the conclusion of this trial period the student is reassessed.
 The student is permitted only one semester of probation before formal dismissal from the department.

 Due process is assured in that students have the right to appeal a probation or dismissal decision by submitting a written request of review to the Department Chair.
 Consideration of each case is made by the Chair, together with the faculty of the department.
 Students pursuing education certification are in compliance with college policies and the standards of the State of New Jersey governing Teacher Education.
-Admission and retention policies are consistent with the Caldwell College affirmative action policies and goals.
+Admission and retention policies are consistent with the Caldwell University affirmative action policies and goals.